Skelmis/Discord-Anti-Spam/readme.md

 - Scalable -> Multi guild support out of the box
 - Test Driven -> CI with Travis

+Testing is done at python3.8 and above, due to the usage of unittest.IsolatedAsyncioTestCase which is not available at lower python versions.

 ---

 ### Discord